-The previous three ages are collectively known as the 'stone ages,' and were defined by technologies made of, well, stone.
+The previous three ages are collectively known as the 'Stone Age,' and were defined by technologies made of stone.
 But we don't use stone tools as often today.
-You may have noticed.
-At one point human societies switched to the use of metal.
+At one point, human societies switched to the use of metal.
 Like the transition out of the Paleolithic, this was not an immediate change, and we've got another period of transition here called the Chalcolithic, or Copper Age.
-Copper is relatively easy to mine, smelt, and work, and in many places it was the first metal to be used for tools, jewelry, arts, and weapons.
+Copper is relatively easy to mine, smelt, and work, and in many places it was the first metal to be used for tools, jewelry, art, and weapons.
 The Chalcolithic occurred around the 3rd millennium BCE.

 Bronze is swell, but not a perfect metal.
-So, people kept innovating, and eventually found better ways to process metal, making iron.
-The Iron Age saw stronger, more efficient tools that again redefined agriculture, as well as the arts and warfare.
+So, people kept innovating and eventually found better ways to process metal, making iron.
+The Iron Age saw stronger, more efficient tools that redefined agriculture, the arts, and warfare.
 Military empires, armed with iron weapons, fought for control of trade routes.
 Artists, armed with iron tools, carved marble and other materials into astounding sculptures.
 The Iron Age began around 700 BCE, but its end date is contested because people used iron for millennia.
-However, the social and cultural changes of the Iron Age waned by around 450 CE, so that's what we'll use as the end of this era.
+However, the social and cultural changes of the Iron Age waned by around 450 CE.

-The collapse of the mighty empires of the Iron Age led to the start of the Middle Ages.
-The Middle Ages were defined by kingdoms, not empires, who existed in near-perpetual states of war, but also by new technological advancements.
-Wrought iron, an even stronger kind of iron, became widespread and with this material came things like horseshoes, cannons, and clocks.
+The collapse of the mighty empires of the Iron Age led to the start of the Middle Ages, which were defined by kingdoms who existed in near-perpetual states of war, but there were also new technological advancements.
+Wrought iron, an even stronger kind of iron, became widespread, and with this material came things like horseshoes, cannons, and clocks.
 The Middle Ages lasted from roughly 450 to 1400 CE.

-In the 1300s, the Mongol Empire conquered China and opened up all of Eurasia to a massive set of trade routes known as the Silk Roads.
+Then, in the 1300s, the Mongol Empire conquered China and opened up all of Eurasia to a massive set of trade routes known as the Silk Roads.
 Money, ideas, and people swept around the world, and new city-states emerged with economic dominance.
 This was the Renaissance.
 We often associate this period with the massive development of the arts, but there were also some dramatic technological changes.
 Boats, telescopes, compasses, and clocks all improved, and many people took to the sea to find new trade routes.
-(Ever heard of Christopher Columbus?)
-For this reason, many also call this the Age of Exploration.
-Whatever you call it, it lasted from around 1400-1750 CE.
+For this reason, many also call this the Age of Exploration, and it lasted from around 1400-1750 CE.

 In the 18th century, innovators caught up in a philosophical movement called the Enlightenment started creating machines that could produce perfect scientific experiments.
 It wasn't long before these machines became larger and more complex.
 They were first powered by steam, then electricity, but industrial technology reshaped the world in every way.
 The first Industrial Revolution kicked this off around 1750, and the Industrial Age lasted until about 1950.

-After World War II, news technologies began to emerge based around the use of this new thing called a computer.
+Lastly, after World War II, news technologies began to emerge based around the use of this new thing called a computer.
 Since then, computers changed how people communicated, making things possible that were never imaginable before.
-Most historians call this the Information Age, since communications technology really drives the industry.
+Most historians call this the Information Age, since communications technology drives industry.
 This is where we are today.
 So, what's next?
-The Laser Age?
 Space Age?
-Hologram Age?
 Only time will tell.